-When talking in the technical sense, a server is considered an instance of a computer program which accepts and then responds to requests done by another program, or also known as a client.
+When talking in the technical sense, a server is considered an instance of a computer program which accepts and responds to requests made by another program, also known as a client.

-Less formally when any device runs a server software it can also be considered a server as well.
-Servers are for managing network resources, as an example some user might want to setup a server to control access to a network, and send/receive an e-mail, manage print jobs, or perhaps host a website.
+Less formally, any that device runs a server software can also be considered a server as well.
+Servers are for managing network resources.
+For example, a user might want to setup a server to control access to a network, send/receive an e-mail, manage print jobs, or even host a website.

-Certain servers are committed to a particular task, sometimes referred to as dedicated.
-As a result, you’ll have a number of dedicated server categories, such as print servers, file servers, network servers and also database servers.
-Though, a lot of servers today are shared servers they could just take on the responsibility of e-mail, DNS, FTP, and also various websites in the case of a web server.
+Certain servers are committed to a particular task, sometimes referred to as dedicated servers.
+As a result, you will have a number of dedicated server categories such as print servers, file servers, network servers, and database servers.
+Though, a lot of servers today are shared servers, they could just take on the responsibility of e-mail, DNS, FTP, and also various websites in the case of a web server.

-Since It’s quite commonly used for delivering services that are needed constantly, usually servers are never turned off.
-Therefore, after servers fail, they could cause the network users and company a lot of problems.
+Since servers are quite commonly used for delivering services that are needed constantly, they are usually never turned off.
+Therefore, when servers fail, they can cause the network users and company a lot of problems.
 To avoid these issues, servers are commonly high-end computers setup to be fault tolerant.

 Common Types of Servers

-There are some dedicated servers where the server operates only one function, and certain implementations will use one server for several purposes.
+There are some dedicated servers where the server operates with only one function; certain implementations will use one server for several purposes.

-When a large, general-purpose network supporting a medium-sized company will most probably deploy a few different types of servers:
+A large, general-purpose network supporting a medium-sized company will most probably deploy a few different types of servers.

-What web servers do is show pages and run applications using a web browser.
+Web servers show pages and run applications using a web browser.

-The server your browser is connected to currently is a web server capable of delivering this page, any image you may see.
-In this case the client program is most probably a browser such as Firefox, Chrome, Opera, Safari, Internet Explorer, and more.
+The server your browser is connected to currently is a web server capable of delivering this page; really, any image you may see.
+In this case, the client program is most probably a browser such as Firefox, Chrome, Opera, Safari, or Internet Explorer.

-A web server is used for many things, in addition to sending simple text and images, its capable of uploading and backing up files online using a cloud storage service or online backup service.
+A web server is used for many things, in addition to sending simple text and images, it is capable of uploading and backing up files online using a cloud storage service or online backup service.

-Email servers eases the process of sending and receiving email messages.
+Email servers ease the process of sending and receiving email messages.

-Once you have an email client on your computer, the software is connecting to an IMAP or POP email server so its able to download messages to your computer, then an SMTP server to send messages back using the email server.
+Once you have an email client on your computer, the software will be connected to an IMAP or POP email server so it is able to download messages to your computer then to an SMTP server to send messages back using the email server.

-What an FTP server is capable of is, allowing the moving of files using File Transfer Protocol tools.
+An FTP server allows the moving of files using File Transfer Protocol tools.